Jury: Advisory jury

+Policy jury

 Historical roots

-The modern jury evolved out of the ancient custom of many ancient Germanic tribes whereby a group of men of good character was used to investigate crimes and judge the accused.
+The modern jury evolved out of the ancient custom of many ancient Germanic tribes whereby a group of men of certain social standing was used to investigate crimes and judge the accused.
 The same custom evolved into the vehmic court system in medieval Germany.
 In Anglo-Saxon England, juries investigated crimes.
 After the Norman Conquest, some parts of the country preserved juries as the means of investigating crimes.
 The use of ordinary members of the community to consider crimes was unusual in ancient cultures, but was nonetheless also found in ancient Greece.

 The modern jury trial evolved out of this custom in the mid-12th century during the reign of Henry II.
 Juries, usually 6 or 12 men, were an "ancient institution" even then in some parts of England, at the same time as Members consisted of representatives of the basic units of local government—hundreds (an administrative sub-division of the shire, embracing several vills) and villages.
 Called juries of presentment, these men testified under oath to crimes committed in their neighbourhood.
 The Assize of Clarendon in 1166 caused these juries to be adopted systematically throughout the country.
 The jury in this period was "self-informing," meaning it heard very little evidence or testimony in court.
 Instead, jurors were recruited from the locality of the dispute and were expected to know the facts before coming to court.
 The source of juror knowledge could include first-hand knowledge, investigation, and less reliable sources such as rumour and hearsay.